Skip to main content

 In the event that, considering the situation existing on 12-31-2017, any of the related children has a disability and can prove a degree of disability equal to or greater than 33 percent, the recognized degree of disability will be reflected among those are indicated below:

-2. Disability of a degree equal to or greater than 33% and less than 65%, if it is proven that they need help from third parties or reduced mobility.
+2. Disability of 33% or more and less than 65%, if the need for assistance from third parties or reduced mobility is proven.

 For children whose disability has been declared judicially, at least a degree of disability of 65 percent must be indicated, even if they do not reach said degree.